Skip to main content

 NameTypeDescription

-see gateway-network-metrics JSON Object
+see gateway-network-metrics

-hostsarray of JSON Object
+hostsarray of Object

-see host-metric JSON Object
+see host-metric

 Resource metrics aggregated per application per host.

-gateway-network-metrics JSON Object
+The gateway-network-metrics Object

 NameTypeDescription